rocket-pool/rocketpool/docs/rocket-pool/nodes.rst

 Some special nodes owned by Rocket Pool and trusted partners are designated as "watchtower" nodes.
 Watchtower nodes are responsible for reporting the Beacon Chain state back to the PoW chain.
+A majority of watchtower nodes must reach consensus on the information being reported before it takes effect.

 Firstly, they report the total value of the Rocket Pool network to the Rocket Pool contracts at set intervals.
 This allows the dynamic rETH : ETH exchange rate to be updated in accordance with rewards earned.